topology-foundation/docs-drp/docs/tutorials/grid.md

 ![alt text](imgs/grid-2d-browser-console-node-1.png)

 Congratulations!
-You now have a topology node running!
+You now have a running topology node!

 ## Building the Grid UI